Wyden13/CPRG250-Movies-Management/README.md

 - Define Datatypes and Constraints
 - Check Constraints
 ## Phase 2: Data Implementation
+- Using PostgreSQL
+- SQL files which use CREATE TABLE to make tables following the Physical model
+- Generated sample data (.csv) using ChatGPT (1000 actors, 1000 directors, 1000 movies, 1000 wishlists, 1000 rentals, 1000 customers), Categories and Advisories based on https://www.alberta.ca/how-alberta-classifies-films.aspx
+- Implemented a Python file that pulls the sample data and populates existing tables
 ## Phase 3: SQL Queries and Reporting
 ## Phase 4: Presentation